enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **bidirectional**

 - **Server -> Client** indicates that the requested operation execution has completed.
 If the server dispatched the `Error` message relative to the original `Subscribe` message, no `Complete` message will be emitted.

 - **Client -> Server** indicates that the client has stopped listening and wants to complete the subscription.
 No further events, relevant to the original subscription, should be sent through.
-Even if the client completed a single result operation before it resolved, the result should not be sent through once it does.
+Even if the client sent a `Complete` message for a *single-result-operation* before it resolved, the result should not be sent through once it does.

+Note: The asynchronous nature of the full-duplex connection means that a client can send a `Complete` message to the server even when messages are in-flight to the client, or when the server has itself completed the operation (via a `Error` or `Complete` message).
+Both client and server must therefore be prepared to receive (and ignore) messages for operations that they consider already completed.

 ```typescript
 interface CompleteMessage {